JamalColaire/jamalcolaire.github.io/README.md

 # JamalColaire.github.io

-I'll be using Github Pages for various test projects and other web configurations
+I'll be using Github Pages for various test and other mock website configurations.